TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

    $ docker pull username/pi-estimator:0.1

-It is also a good idea to save your Dockerfile and accompanying code somewhere safe and somewhere others may find it.
-GitHub is a good place for that.
 GitHub also has integrations to automatically update your image in the public container registry every time you commit new code.

 For example, see: `Set up automated builds <https://docs.docker.com/docker-hub/builds/>`_